When you have a cat allergy the last place you’d want to go inside is a cat cafe. Or so you’d think….

 Further reading → How to spend 3 days in Kyoto

-Spending longer in Japan and need inspiration?
+Spending longer in Japan and search for more ideas?
 Read my 2-week itinerary and my Koyasan travel guide.

 Accommodation: I always use Booking.com to search for available accommodation when I travel.
 I recommend spending at least a few nights in a traditional Japanese ryokan.